sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

     ![](images/dev88.png)

-     >**Note**: If you get any error while saving the branch validation refresh the page and try again.
+     >**Note**: If you get any error while saving the branch validation, refresh the page and try again.

 ### Task 2: Working with Pull Requests